doublerobotics/d3-sdk/README.md

 1. [standby-basic](examples/standby-basic) - This example shows the most basic usage of displaying a page on screen, sending commands via DRDoubleSDK and processing incoming events.
 1. [standby-camera](examples/standby-camera) - This example shows how to set the output of the camera as a v4l2 source and show it on the D3 screen with `getUserMedia`.
-1. [standby-webrtc](examples/standby-webrtc) - This example shows how to orchestrate a WebRTC call on using a custom standby screen and the native WebRTC implementation that takes advantage of the hardware h264 encoder.
+1. [standby-webrtc](examples/standby-webrtc) - This example shows how to orchestrate a WebRTC call using a custom standby screen and the native WebRTC implementation that takes advantage of the hardware h264 encoder.

 ## Documentation